mattias-p/fillout/README.md

 ## Usage

-For the purpose of this demonstration, create some example data:
+For the purpose of this demonstration, let's create some example data:

 ```
 $ mkdir templates